 People most at risk of experiencing an increase in tinnitus symptoms are those who take the type of antidepressant classified as selective serotonin reuptake inhibitors (SSRI) which works in the brain by boosting the level of serotonin specifically.

-“We have known for some time that prescription medications can damage inner ear hair cells and cause tinnitus,” explains Dr. David Quenelle of Santa Rosa Head & Neck.
+“We have known for some time that prescription medications can damage inner ear hair cells and cause tinnitus,” explains Dr. David Quenelle of NCMA Otolaryngology / Head & Neck Surgery / Ear, Nose & Throat.
 “Culprits include non-prescription medications like aspirin and acetaminophen taken at high doses.
 Prescription medication such as certain diuretics and antibiotics are also known to cause or aggravate tinnitus, so it’s not surprising that anti-depressants can also be added to the list.”

 Tinnitus in a nutshell